Pau–Canfranc railway: Reopening of Oloron-Sainte-Marie to Bedous

-Bedous has been reached, but as in 1914, the most demanding part of the line is still missing.
+Bedous has been reached, but as of 1914, the most demanding part of the line is still missing.

-Canfranc station/hotel and railway current status (2022)
+Canfranc station/hotel and railway current status (2026)

 Limiting Canfranc station to its former freight part was completed in April 2021, changing the former track fields around the station building into a park and a road to access the buildings by the end of 2022.
-The hotel opens towards the end of January 2023, all the Spanish track is being equipped with sleepers convertible to standard gauge, and "with EU support it is hoped that the Canfranc line and station will be fully operational by 2026".
+The hotel opened towards the end of January 2023, all the Spanish track is equipped with sleepers convertible to standard gauge.
+With EU support it was hoped in 2022 that the Canfranc line and station would be fully operational by 2026".
+In June 2026 the French authorities plan to rebuild the French part of the line by 2025.